syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 Data displayed in Dashboard Two are artificial as datasets are obtained from developing a data generation program in Java.

 The purpose of Dashboard Two would be to simulate analysis of near "Real-Time" datsets.
-The key feature of Dashboard Two would be to provide the end user with a clear visual representation of datasets that exceed threshold limits.
+The key feature of Dashboard Two would be to provide the end user with a clear visual representation of datasets that have exceeded threshold limits.
 The dashboard visuals will capture datasets(in the bottom right of the image below) if certain threshold values have been surpassed.

 A usecase for Dashboard Two would be functioning as a threshold alert system as troubleshooting could be narrowed down to timestamps where datasets have exceeded the threshold values placed.